tst2005sh/conv/README.md

 ## dependencies

-No dependency is mandatory (except the shell it self).
+A POSIX shell is the first mandatory dependency.
+All other dependencies depends of the convertion you use.

 ## how to check dependencies